European firms size up Iran's post-deal potential

 The deal, which runs for six months, includes access to a potential $1.5 billion in trade in gold and precious metals, the suspension of some sanctions on Iran’s auto sector and petrochemical exports, and opens ways to send and receive payments for humanitarian trade, including medicine and medical devices.

-The United States, under pressure from congressmen skeptical about the deal and from an implacably opposed Israel, has downplayed the likelihood of a business bonanza.
+The United States, under pressure from congressmen sceptical about the deal and from an implacably opposed Israel, has downplayed the likelihood of a business bonanza.

 “We don’t see on the basis of a six-month agreement business rushing in ... and we will vigorously, vigorously, enforce the vast majority of sanctions, which will remain in place,” a senior U.S. administration official said ahead of the talks.